-Clean Water Alliance is a nine-year-old organization that works to protect the Black Hills from radioactive uranium mining, gold mining exploration, disposal of mining wastes into our underground water, and abandoned old uranium mines.
+Clean Water Alliance is a ten-year-old organization that works to protect the Black Hills from radioactive uranium mining, gold mining exploration, disposal of mining wastes into our underground water, and abandoned old uranium mines.
 We oppose all uranium-related activities and gold activities in the central Black Hills, and we educate the public, participate in legal cases, and take direct action to stop destructive mining.

 The person in this Internship will work with experienced organizers to develop new skills and increase existing skills.
 Activities will include developing strategy and tactics, doing organizing tasks, and completing research.
-Organizing tasks are likely to include maintaining social media, writing flyers and press releases, helping make presentations, fundraising, and setting up and participating in information tables, parades, and other events.
+Organizing tasks are likely to include organizing events, writing flyers and press releases, fundraising, and setting up and participating in information tables, parades, and other events.

 The Intern will be an independent contractor and must have a phone, a computer, internet service, and reliable transportation to be able to complete Internship activities.
 The Intern will work with Clean Water Alliance to schedule work hours that meet the needs of both the Intern and the organization.
-The Intern is expected to work 15 hours per week for 12 weeks, beginning on about May 28, 2019, and to provide monthly written reports on their activities.
+The Intern is expected to work about 15 hours per week for 12 weeks, beginning on about May 11, 2020, and to provide monthly written reports on their activities.
 Clean Water Alliance will pay a stipend of $1800 ($600 per month) and provide gas money from Rapid City to other work sites.

 The successful Intern must have the following skills and interests: